Cuartares/Project/README.md

 Reproducible analytical pipelines project for the Workshop II "Statec"

-It will vreate a pdf file containing plots of the Medical Cost Personal Datasets from https://www.kaggle.com/datasets/mirichoi0218/insurance
+It will create a pdf file containing plots of the Medical Cost Personal Datasets from https://www.kaggle.com/datasets/mirichoi0218/insurance

 # Prerequisites :